caltechlibrary/wos_reports/README.md

-# collaborator_reports
+# wos_reports

-Collaborator Reports

-This package will generate collaborator reports for funding agencies from Caltech Library data.
-This package is currently in development and may or may generate correct reports.
+Generate reports from Web of Science

+## citation_report

+Take a csv file with DOIs, return a csv file with DOIs and citation counts

 Requires:

-Python 3 (Recommended via [Anaconda](https://www.anaconda.com/download)) with reqests library and [Dataset](https://github.com/caltechlibrary/dataset).
+Python 3 (Recommended via [Anaconda](https://www.anaconda.com/download)) with reqests library.

-#### Setup

 #### Usage
-Type `python basic.py`.
-Enter a CaltechAUTHORS Identifier.
+Type `python citation_report.csv doi.csv`; you'll get an output.csv file.
+You need to get a WOS developer token from developer.clarivate.com and save it to an environment variable by typing `export WOSTOK=***token goes here***`